 • Course completion policy: Students are required to complete all learning modules for full credit.
-Any student who fails to submit more than 3 consecutive assignments will be withdrawn for lack of participation at the instructor's discretion.

-Generative Artificial Intelligence (AI) Policy
+Any student who fails to submit at least 1 assignment each week will be withdrawn for lack of participation at the instructor's discretion.
+Contact me immediately if you run into difficulties.Generative Artificial Intelligence (AI) Policy predictions, generative AI creates new content in the form of images, text, audio, and more."